-Commercial sexual exploitation (CSE) is a form of violence against women.
-Reporting on CSE, such as through webcams, prostitution, or pornography, should include information about the associated dangers and harms to the individual.
+Reporting of commercial sexual exploitation, such as webcams, prostitution or pornography, should include information about the associated dangers and harms to the individual.
 Focus on some men's choices to exploit women, not the women's motivation to be involved in commercial sexual exploitation.